 There are a few terms associated with a font:

 - A typeface is a set of letterforms and glyphs with similar design features.

 - A font is a file containing the visual details that make up the design of each glyph or letter in that typeface.

-Figma will use Roboto as the default font for new text layers.
+Figma will use Inter as the default font for new text layers in a session.
 You can select another font family using the font picker.
-Click the arrow to explore styles for thee selected font.
+Click the arrow to explore styles for the selected font.

 A typeface can have any number of styles or weights.
 Every font family will come with its own selection of styles.
-Some of the styles for the Roboto font family are: thin, light, regular, and medium.
+For example, a few font weights from the Inter font family include thin, light, regular, medium, bold, black, and more.

-- Click the arrow to explore styles for thee selected font.
+- Click the arrow to explore styles for the selected font.

 - Mac: Hold down ⌥ Option ⌘ Command and < to increase or > to decrease.